ethereum/populus/docs/gotchas.rst

 [17] When a contract sends money to another contract, **the called contract gets execution control** and can call your caller *before* it returns, and before you updated your state variables.
 This is a *re-entry attack*.
-Therefore, after this second call, your contract runs agian while the state variables do *not* reflect the already sent money.
+Therefore, after this second call, your contract runs again while the state variables do *not* reflect the already sent money.
 In other words: the callee can get the money, then call the sender in a state that does not tell that money was sent.
 To avoid it, always
 update the state variables that hold the amount which another account is allowed to get *before* you send money, and revert if the transaction failed.